jethrolai/how-to-do-my-job/tech_terms.md

         - All nodes have the same data at the same time.
     - High Availability
         - All requests have a proper response, success or failure.
+## Chaos Engineering
+    - breaking things on purposes in production as a process to learn and build more resilient systems.
+## Chaos Monkey
+    - A process randomly terminates instances in production to ensure that engineers implement their services to be resilient to instance failures.
 ## Constrained programming
     - In nested blocks/loops, more restrictions are added each level to reduce the iterations.
 ## COP